How Taylor Heinicke went from sleeping on his sister’s couch to Washington’s QB

 “Now that you are enlightened,” Heinicke concluded, “next time you see crepuscular rays extending from the horizon, look carefully in the opposite direction of the sun . . . and take in the beauty of our fascinating (round) planet.”

-In early December, Heinicke was lying in bed, studying for finals, when his phone finally rang.
+In early December, Heinicke was in bed, studying for finals, when his phone finally rang.
 It was his agent, Chris Cabott.
 He wanted to know if Heinicke was ready to play some football.

-“In my mind, I was like, ‘You know what, you’re going to get one more opportunity, just make sure you’re ready for it,’ ” Heinicke said of his time away from the NFL.
+“In my mind, I was like: ‘You know what?
+You’re going to get one more opportunity.
+Just make sure you’re ready for it,’ ” Heinicke said of his time away from the NFL.
 “So that’s been going through my mind for the last year and a half.”

 ‘Don’t force it’

 The pylon dive that might have saved Heinicke’s career also could have ended it.
-Heinicke had played well in place of injured starter Alex Smith during Washington’s first-round playoff game against the Tampa Bay Buccaneers in January, but none of the finer points of quarterbacking he displayed were as electrifying as his touchdown scramble late in the third quarter to bring Washington within a score.
+Heinicke had played well in place of injured starter Alex Smith during Washington’s first-round playoff game against the Tampa Bay Buccaneers, but none of the finer points of quarterbacking he displayed were as electrifying as his touchdown scramble late in the third quarter to bring Washington within two points.

-After the loss, as Heinicke became a topic of national conversation and an obvious candidate to stick in the NFL, he privately worried that the separated shoulder he’d suffered on the play had caused irreparable damage.
+After the loss, as Heinicke became a topic of national conversation and an obvious candidate to stick in the NFL, he privately worried that the separated shoulder he had suffered on the play had caused irreparable damage.

 Twelve days later, Heinicke reappeared at his Georgia gym.
 Seedman, the trainer, started him with light shoulder exercises — cable rows, kettlebell chest presses — and within minutes, Seedman noticed Heinicke’s mood lift.
 His range of motion slowly returned; he was going to be okay.
-In time, Seedman wondered if the heavy lifting they’d done the summer before, the weight Heinicke had put on never expecting to play quarterback again, had helped his body limit the damage.
+In time, Seedman wondered if the heavy lifting they had done the summer before, the weight Heinicke had put on never expecting to play quarterback again, had helped his body limit the damage.

 “It was almost a blessing in disguise,” Seedman said.